A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Discussion

+In terms of the family of BMMs developed here, there are several potential future research directions.
+For example, while DNA methylation can be influenced by environmental and clinical variables, the proposed BMMs do not incorporate such covariates.
+However, the BMMs could be extended, for example using a mixture of experts approach \citep{Claire} where the parameters of the BMM are modeled as functions of the covariates, to offer a richer modelling framework.
+Further, a key assumption of the proposed BMMs is that the methylation states of adjacent CpG sites are conditionally independent given their cluster membership.
+However, methylation levels of adjacent CpG sites are often highly correlated \citep{Hodges}.
+This phenomenon gives rise to the emergence of biologically meaningful regions with discernible patterns.
+Expanding the scope of the BMM family to encompass the spatial dependencies within the data would present an opportunity to incorporate these structural nuances and ultimately facilitate the identification of particularly relevant differentially methylated regions.
+While the scale of missing data in the prostate cancer data considered here was almost negligible, it could be more prevalent in other settings.
+Such cases would motivate the development of imputation approaches that are cognisant of the heterogeneity typical of DNA methylation datasets.
 Finally, the methylation state of a human genome changes over time depending on clinical conditions.
 Longitudinal methylation data are often collected to study the effect of environmental changes or treatments on disease progression.
-Such data are vast and current appraoches struggle to handle these extensive data in their innate form.
+Such data are vast and current approaches struggle to handle these extensive data in their innate form.
 In order to analyze methylation changes over time in multiple patients, similar to \cite{Gift}, the BMMs could be further enhanced to model dependency over time.